Georgia

 in charitable giving

-Since 2004, our employees based in Georgia—including matching contributions and philanthropic giving from Google.org—have donated over $9 million in charitable giving to nonprofits
+Since 2004, our employees based in Georgia – including matching contributions and philanthropic giving from Google.org – have donated over $12 million to nonprofits.

 volunteer and pro bono hours

-Through Google.org, employees served over 16,200 hours of volunteer and pro bono work with nonprofits and schools in areas we’re passionate about, including STEM education, economic opportunity and access to the internet
+Through Google.org, employees served over 24,700 hours of volunteer and pro bono work with nonprofits and schools, including areas we’re passionate about, like STEM education, economic opportunity, and access to the internet.

 Our home in the Peach State